Muhammad Ismail Zabeeh

-Maulana Muhammad Ismail Zabeeh (1913 – 27 September 2001) was a writer, orator, historian and journalist who actively participated in the Pakistan movement (Creation of Pakistan) in 1947.
-He was a leader of Majlis-e-Ahrar-ul-Islam and a staunch supporter of the two nation theory.
+Maulana Muhammad Ismail Zabeeh (1913 – 27 September 2001) was a Pakistani writer, orator, historian and journalist who actively participated in the Pakistan movement, during British Raj.
+He was a leader of Majlis-e-Ahrar-ul-Islam.

 Family origins

-Zabeeh hailed from a scholarly family of Hazara.
+Zabeeh hailed from a scholarly family of Hazara heritage.
 He was born to Maulana Ghulaam Yahya Hazarvi, at Gwalior, British India, in 1913.
 His studied under various luminaries of his time.
 They included two famous students of the eminent Maulana Muhammad Qasim Nanotvi.

 Educational career

 In his early teens, Zabeeh went to the institution headed by his father.
 At 13 he was studying Arabic language at the Darul Uloom of Deoband when his father recalled him to Jamia Illahiyaat, at Kanpur.
-He later went to study Jamia Millia at Delhi and studied under Dr. Zakir Hussain.
+He later went to study Jamia Millia at Delhi and studied under Dr. Zakir Husain.

 Efforts for the Pakistan Movement

 His sagacity and journalistic talent caught the attention of Muhammad Ali Jinnah who appointed him as the head of the publicity campaign of the All India Muslim league in the 1946 elections.
 Due to his effective and persuasive publicity campaign in favour of Muslim League candidates, they won almost all the 67 Muslim seats in Uttar Pradesh.
 He also campaigned for the victory of Liaquat Ali Khan, which was acknowledged by the later during his address to a large gathering at Kanpur.